KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 ## Memory Pressure Behavior

-Version `1.2.212` lowers the default memory pressure target to about `650 MB` so inactive background tabs are put to sleep before the browser approaches `1 GB` of working set usage.
+Version `1.2.410` keeps the lower default memory pressure target so inactive background tabs are put to sleep before the browser approaches heavier working set usage.
 Browser-owned search, suggestion, localization, and session caches are kept smaller or trimmed under pressure.

 This does not eliminate Chromium's normal per-tab memory cost.
 Active pages, video, WebGL/WebGPU pages, extensions, and multiple renderer processes can still use substantial memory while they are live.